DivineUX23/WhatsApp_health_bot/README.md

 - Expanding the vocabulary and training data for medical symptom understanding
 - Integrating additional healthcare APIs for diagnosis suggestions
 - Building a user account system to track diagnosis history
+- Improving the natural language processing and conversation flow.
+- Enhancing the search capabilities and knowledge base for more accurate recommendations.